lucastheis/compression-server/README.md

 Under "IAM & admin", create a service account, then edit `cloudrun-cpu0.sh` and enter its name.

-# 5. Reserve fixed IP
+# 5. Reserve fixed IPs

-Under "VPC network > External IP addresses", create an external IP address called `clic2019-ccpu0`, then edit `cloudrun-cpu0.sh` accordingly.
+Under "VPC network > External IP addresses", create an external IP address called `clic2019-cpu0`, then edit `cloudrun-cpu0.sh` accordingly.
 Pay attention to the zone as well.
 The zone of the IP has to match the zone of the server.